Ausiarm/T3A1/README.md

 console.log(sum);
 ```
   * In the above example, type coercion is simply and concisely displayed.
 First, note that value1 is set as a string data type and value2 is set as a number data type.
 Next we see that the variable sum is created that adds these two value constants together.
 But wait, shouldn't this be impossible?
 How can someone add a string and a number?
 They are two different data types and as a result trying to add them should return an error!
-However, thanks to type coercion being implicit, the javascript compiler "decides" to turn the number 9 into a string '9'.
+However, thanks to type coercion being implicit, the JavaScript compiler "decides" to turn the number 9 into a string '9'.
 Once this is done on the backend, the two strings are concatenated and, when the console.log(sum) line runs it will output '59' to the console.